 In Malaysia, many can share their stories of being a food poisoning victim after visiting an eatery.
-However, we cannot ignore the news of cases involving business closures due to unhygienic premises and news that involves the death of a 5 year old little boy due to Salmonella food poisoning.
+However, we cannot ignore the news of cases involving business closures due to unhygienic premises and news such as the shutdown of restaurants due to rats and cockroaches infestation.

 Explore our food safety news section mainly covering food safety related issues in Malaysia.